oracle-samples/netsuite-suitecloud-samples/hide-column-in-sublist/README.md

 This sample defines and uses the following helper methods:

 * `hideColumnField(formObj, sublistId, fieldId)` - Hides the Item column.

+# Customization Details
+The customization for this use case includes:
+* A user event script triggered on the beforeLoad entry point

 # Test the Solution
 1. Go to Transactions > Sales > Create Invoices > List (Administrator).